Digital Signage Installation: Your Guide

 - ● Make sure your display’s brightness is high enough to be seen.
-Outdoor displays can greater luminosity to ensure they can be seen during sunny days.
+Outdoor displays can have greater luminosity to ensure they can be seen during sunny days.

 - ● Unlike consumer TVs, your displays will be seen from varying viewing angles.

 As with all technology, security is an issue to be considered before installation.
 Digital signage is out in the open, being accessed by the public.
 This is their purpose, but it creates issues.
 If your media player is accessible, then it may be tampered with or stolen.
 It may be necessary to keep all your devices within the view of cameras.
 Your network can also be hacked, so online security should be up to scratch.
-This is a factor in favour of wired digital signage.
+This is a factor in favor of wired digital signage.

 - Easyscreen: bringing it all together -

 Can one company take care of all your digital signage needs?

 Easyscreen will take care of your digital signage installation, but also much more.
 We are a one-stop-shop service, meaning we offer a full package.
 We supply you with all the necessary hardware, content creation and management software, and then installation and maintenance.

 But what does that mean?
 Check out our other guides on digital signage:

 If you choose to use a digital signage company to make sure you’re creating the best possible content and making the most of your digital signage, then Easyscreen is here to help.